 - Proficiency in spreadsheets, databases and accounting software programs

-- Essential communication skills for advising business owners and managers on business decisions
+- Advising business owners and managers on important strategic decisions

-- Ability to perform accounting transactions in accordance with International Financial Reporting Standards (IFRS)
+- Performing accounting transactions in accordance with International Financial Reporting Standards (IFRS)

 This program (B107) is offered without work experience.
 Students wishing to apply for Business Administration – Accounting with work experience should apply to B157.